dzylikecode/Inspire-VSCodeExt-Paste-Image/README.md

 - use `ctrl + v` to paste images from the clipboard when writing markdown.
 - support delete image file in markdown
   ![](assets/2023-09-09-15-53-31.png)
+- support to create an empty image to draw, which is very useful for the extension [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) and [Excalidraw - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor)

 ## Extension Settings